scummvm/scummvm/backends/platform/ios7/README.md

 |Two fingers double-tap|Skip the cinematic / video|

 The iOS keyboard is visible when the device is in portrait mode, and hidden in landscape mode.

+External devices such as mouse, trackpad and gamepad controllers, are supported from iOS 14 and later.